mirjSolution/mirjSolution/README.md

 With a background in computer science and certifications in AWS, CompTIA A+, Network+, and Security+, I’ve reignited my IT career through hands-on labs, a full-stack web bootcamp, and now — diving deep into DevOps.

-I’m building my way forward:
-- One command line at a time
-- One virtual machine at a time
-- One pipeline, container, and cloud server at a time

-I don’t have a traditional path, but I have:
-- Grit
-- Discipline
-- Consistency
-- And a willingness to learn every single day

----

 ## 📚 Current DevOps Learning Stack

 I’m currently building hands-on experience with tools across the full DevOps lifecycle: